gurry/efi/README.md

 2. Switch to nightly Rust.
 3. Execute the build by running `cargo xbuild --target x86_64-unknown-uefi --example sample_efi_app`

 When the build complete the resulting EFI application `sample_efi_app.efi` will be found in `target\x86_64-unknown-uefi\examples\`.
 Load this up in qemu and run it via EFI shell.
 You will need the OVMF firmware for this.
-Google for `using ovmf in qemu`for details.
+Google `using ovmf in qemu`for details.